FIF election: FIFPro suspends Ivory Coast for not supporting Drogba's candidacy | Goal.com

 "From its creation to this day, AFI has always worked in full transparency in the interest of its members.
 This is why it wishes to reassure all of its members of its commitment to the defense of their interests and respect for their choices and orientations for Ivorian football."

-According to local reports, Drogba who is Ivory Coast's all-time leading top scorer with 65 goals from 105 appearances has been endorsed by the Ivorian Football Referees Association (AMAFCI).
+According to local reports, the 42-year-old who is Ivory Coast's all-time leading top scorer with 65 goals from 105 appearances has been endorsed by the Ivorian Football Referees Association (AMAFCI).